 Ready or not, the autonomous car race is on.
 Today, both established companies and young startups are striving to make fully autonomous vehicles a reality.
-But what’s really important is that autonomous vehicle technology changes the rules of the game for the automotive industry.
+But what’s really important is that autonomous vehicle technology changes the rules of the game imposing new challenges in the automotive industry.

 To stay competitive in the market, automotive manufacturers have to provide high-tech solutions for consumers.
-Beyond that, software-dependent connected and autonomous cars change the whole landscape of the automotive industry.
-OEMs, tech companies, and software vendors are now in the same boat, making self-driving cars their common future.
+Beyond that, software-dependent connected and autonomous car industry changes the whole landscape of car manufacturing.
+OEMs, tech companies, and software vendors are now in the same boat, solving challenges facing automotive industry future.

-Intellias has prepared an overview of the main challenges for the automotive industry.
+Intellias has prepared an overview of the main challenges in the automotive industry.
 Read on to find out how autonomous vehicle technologies are changing the market.

 Autonomous car technology depends on software systems

 Researchers define self-driving cars as “cyber-physical systems” because their components are both physical and virtual.
 Take a Mercedes-Benz S-Class vehicle with an advanced driver assistance system (ADAS), for example — it contains 15 times more lines of code than a Boeing 787.
 Autonomous car technology isn’t possible without complex software systems.
 In fact, modern vehicles with ADAS contain more than 100 electronic control units (ECUs).
 And because of that, the global software market for autonomous cars is expected to grow at a compound annual growth rate of 76.1% from 2017 to 2021.

 Safety concerns stand in the way of autonomous driving technologies for the industry